Gísli Magnússon: Biography

-Magnússon was very active in the Icelandic music scene and appeared in countless concerts, both live and on radio and television.
+Gísli Magnússon was very active in the Icelandic music scene and appeared in countless concerts, both live and on radio and television.
 He made many recordings, both as a solo pianist and together with other musicians, in particular cellist Gunnar Kvaran and pianist Halldór Haraldsson.
 During his career he gained considerable international reputation, and in 1977 he was invited to perform a piano concert by composer Jón Nordal, at the opening concert of the Bergen Music Festival.
 In 1979 he played a concert together with Gunnar Kvaran at Carnegie Hall in New York.
 Magnússon appeared in eighteen concerts as a solo pianist with the Iceland Symphony Orchestra in the years 1954 to 1989.
 He also taught piano throughout his career and was the headmaster of Garðabær College of Music from 1985 to 1999.
-Magnússon was the main external examiner for piano at the Reykjavik College of Music for the majority of his professional life.
+Gísli was the main external examiner for piano at the Reykjavik College of Music for the majority of his professional life.

-In 2004 a CD with Magnússon's best known recordings, Gísli Magnússon: Píanó, was released by music label Bad Taste Record Label (Icelandic: Smekkleysa).
+In 2004 a CD with Gísli Magnússon's best known recordings, Gísli Magnússon: Píanó, was released by music label Bad Taste Record Label (Icelandic: Smekkleysa).
 It includes among others compositions English Suite in D Minor by J.S.
 Bach, Humoresques by Páll Ísólfsson and Vikivaki by Sveinbjörn Sveinbjörnsson.

 He died on 28 May 2001 in Reykjavík.